-- the exit of service parks

-- the exit of remote service zones

-- remote locations on the rally route.
+- the exit of service parks - remote locations on the rally route.

 58.1.2 Any refuel zone shall feature on the itinerary of the rally and in the road book.
 No more than 2 static RZs between two overnight regroups, one being at the Service Park, may be scheduled.